contribly/contribute-widget/README.md

 ## Receiving widget events

-You may wish to be informed about events which occur within the contributes widget.
+You may wish to be informed about events which occur within the contribute widget.
 Calling your analytics service is a common use case.

 You can receive widget event callbacks by defining a function named 'contriblyEventLister'.
 If this function is defined it will be called with an object describing the widget events as they occur.